JayShoe/JayShoemaker.com/index.md

 # Senior Product Manager | SaaS and AI Solutions | Entrepreneurial Leader

-Hi, I'm Jay Shoemaker — an entrepreneurial product leader with nearly 20 years of experience building companies and delivering SaaS and hardware-enabled solutions that improve workflows, reduce friction, and drive measurable results.
+Hi, I'm Jay Shoemaker, an entrepreneurial product leader with nearly 20 years of experience building companies and delivering SaaS and hardware-enabled solutions that improve workflows, reduce friction, and drive measurable results.

 I have hands-on expertise shipping AI-powered features including generative content, analytics, and decision-support into live products.
 My approach combines deep customer engagement and market analysis with a focus on UX to align product vision with business goals.
 I'm collaborative, data-driven, and decisive.